- Scientific Name

 A botanist at the Arnold Arboretum officially named and described the seven son flower in 1916.
 But the species would not be grown in the United States until 1980.
 This plant was among the first.

 The Explorers Garden rests in a microclimate just below the summit of Bussey Hill.
-This nearly three acre (one hectare) site provides ideal growing conditions for many species that have been challenging to grow in less protected areas of the Arboretum.
-Currently, the garden showcases 775 plants representing 332 taxa (kinds), 130 genera, and 55 families.
+This nearly five acre (two hectare) site provides ideal growing conditions for many species that have been challenging to grow in less protected areas of the Arboretum.
+Currently, the garden showcases 373 taxa (kinds), 142 genera, and 62 families.
 As such, it has proven to be a perfect testing ground for plants collected in the expeditions of E. H. Wilson in the early 1900s to the NACPEC [pdf] (North America-China Plant Exploration Consortium) expeditions of our own time.
 While many of the plants showcased here derive from Asia, the Explorers Garden also displays rare and/or marginally hardy American native plants such as Franklin tree (Franklinia alatamaha) and Florida yew (Taxus floridana).